 Poudre Ponds storage facility is in north Greeley between 25th and 35th avenues between F and O streets.
-It can currently store 1,500 acre-feet (approximately 489 million gallons) of water.
+The area contains two ponds (Pond A and Pond B), each able to store 1,500 acre-feet (approximately 489 million gallons) of water.
 In addition to water storage, the site also offers recreational fishing.
-A site development plan to guide the expansion of non-potable facilities at Poudre Ponds will be published in 2020.
 Overland Trail Ponds

 Located along the Poudre River north of Fort Collins.
 Overland Trail Ponds will be completely online by 2022.
 Greeley owns 51 percent of the project.

 If you have any questions concerning a particular ditch, canal, lake, pond, or a non-potable site in the Greeley area, please call 350-9811.